Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 I rewrote the swap method to only check for candies and I wrote methods like hasMoves, checkMatches,clearMatches, and dropCandies

 ### 2025-06-1 debugged game,board and tile
 I fixed tile to only take row and col instead of multiplying them by tileSize.
 For board i debugged the swapping logic and also the initialization.
-For Game i edited it so that mousePressed is ever selected at a time, and the board isnt refilled every single time.
+For Game i edited it so that mousePressed is selected at a time, and the board isnt refilled every single time.

-### 2024-01-03 - Brief description
+### 2025-06-2 Testing
+Tested the game in class and now next steps are animating the process, adding images of candy, and adding special candies.